The Soldier's Details

 - Thailand-Singapore by aircraft; Singapore-Fremantle, HMT Moreton Bay arriving 5 Oct 1945.

-Mac was one of about 90 2/4th men who missed the Aquitania’s departure from Fremantle on 16th January 1942 having jumped ship the previous day.
+Mac was one of about 90 2/4th men who missed the Aquitania’s departure from Fremantle on 16th January 1942 having jumped ship the previous day with mates including Carter.
 The group thereafter sailed into Java initially to be transhipped to Singapore.
 At this time Singapore was about to fall and these men were off-loaded at Java.
 They then remained to defend Java with the Allied forces.
 Read further about ‘Blackforce’.

-Mac was withdrawn from 2/3 MG Bn. and placed into composite Battalion and saw no action on Java and became POW of Japanese with the surrender.
+Mac was withdrawn from 2/3 MG Btn and placed into composite Battalion and saw no action on Java and became POW of Japanese with the surrender.

 Mac was selected with ‘D’ Force Java Party No. 6.
 25 (O) Battalion.